 Prof Ruth Stewart is Director of the University of Johannesburg’s Africa Centre for Evidence and chairperson of the Africa Evidence Network.
-She recently led the University of Johannesburg’s programme to Build Capacity to Use Research Evidence (UJ-BCURE).
 Having grown up in Malawi, she studied in the UK and has worked in South Africa since 1998, as well as with University College London’s EPPI-Centre.
 Her work includes the production of evidence for decision-makers, as well as supporting civil servants to access and make sense of research.
 She has a background in social sciences, and has worked across academia and government with a commitment to engage with stakeholders in her research.
-She has worked for nearly twenty years on the production of synthesized evidence to inform decision-making, including systematic reviews, rapid evidence assessments and evidence maps.
+She has worked for twenty years on the production of synthesized evidence to inform decision-making, including systematic reviews, rapid evidence assessments and evidence maps.
 She is committed to making a difference through her work by ensuring that research evidence is useful and used.

 As well as conducting systematic reviews for Cochrane, the Campbell Collaboration, the EPPI-Centre, and the Collaboration for Environmental Evidence, Ruth has worked with colleagues at McMaster University, the International Initiative for Impact Evaluation, the International Fund for Agricultural Development and many more.
-As Chairperson for the Africa Evidence Network, she leads a growing community of practice of over 1000 people across 20 African countries committed to increasing the usefulness and use of evidence for decision-making to reduce poverty and inequality in the region.
+As Chairperson for the Africa Evidence Network, she leads a growing community of practice of 2000 people across 42 African countries committed to increasing the usefulness and use of evidence for decision-making to reduce poverty and inequality in the region.

 SPECIALIST IN EVIDENCE-INFORMED DECISION-MAKING